csci104/site/labs/lab2-gdb/index.md

 ## Lab Materials

-The files we'll be using for this lab can be found on Codio, or if you prefer you may download them from [here](./assets/lab-2.zip).
-Wherever you are accessing the lab from, make sure all these files are present:
+The files we'll be using for this lab are posted in the `resources` repository, which you've hopefully already cloned for the homework skeleton code.
+In the `lab` directory you should see the following files:

 1. `answers.txt`
 2. `game_of_pointers_student1.cpp`